NVIDIA-ISAAC-ROS/isaac_ros_dnn_stereo_depth/README.md

 <div align="center"><img src="resources/warehouse.gif" width="500px" title="Applying Colormap of ESS Disparity Node Ouput to the Input Image."/></div>

+---
+## Webinar Available
+Learn how to use this package by watching our on-demand webinar: [Using ML Models in ROS2 to Robustly Estimate Distance to Obstacles](https://gateway.on24.com/wcc/experience/elitenvidiabrill/1407606/3998202/isaac-ros-webinar-series)

+---

 ## Overview

 This repository provides an NVIDIA hardware-accelerated package for DNN-based stereo disparity.
 Stereo disparity (with additional processing) can produce a depth image or point cloud of a scene for robot navigation.
 The `isaac_ros_ess` package uses the [ESS](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/isaac/models/dnn_stereo_disparity) DNN to perform stereo depth estimation via continuous disparity prediction.
 Given a pair of stereo input images, the package generates a disparity map of the left input image.